Brodil ® HFA Inhaler

 Presentation

-Brodil® HFA Inhaler: Each canister contains 200 measured doses, each containing 100 micrograms of Salbutamol BP (as Sulfate).
+Brodil HFA inhaler: Each canister contains 200 metered doses, each actuation delivers Salbutamol BP (as Sulphate) 100 micrograms.